 Non-profit organizations are eligible to receive funds only if such funding is approved by the local government jurisdiction where programs are based.
-Each application from a nonprofit should contain

-PART VII: Certification of Local Government Approval specific to housing and service locations that it controls within each jurisdiction.
-This Attachment must be submitted to THDA at the time of application.
 If the organization intends to provide homeless assistance in a number of jurisdictions, the certification of approval must be submitted by each of the units of local government in which the projects are to be located.
-The mental health agencies funded through the THDA Set-aside may also apply for ESG funds through the Competitive Allocation in a combined amount not to exceed \$75,000.
+Housing agencies funded by TDMHDD are not eligible to apply for ESG funds through the Competitive Allocation.